StilgarISCA/ClassicArcadeProjects/_posts/2016-12-17-Locking-Down-Control-Panels.md

 ---
 In my third and final post on the control panels, I show how I locked them down using some angled steel so they can't be opened by players.

-An authentic Track and Field cocktail has these shaped metal cross bars which the control panels bolt into to secure both the control panel and the glass.
+An authentic Track & Field cocktail has these shaped metal cross bars which the control panels bolt into to secure both the control panel and the glass.

 I thought I'd be able to use a more-standard latching system to lock down the control panels on my reproduction, but I later realized that there'd be no easy way to reach up from underneath and unlatch.
 As it turns out, the cross bars also add some much needed strength to the top of the cabinet.
 I suppose I should stop thinking I can improve on the original design.